-All Graduate Support Services are provided at an additional cost, but don’t forget that 1 additional Traffic Session AND the Road Test Support Package is included with your course tuition!
+All Graduate Support Services are provided at an additional cost, but don’t forget that 1 additional Traffic Session AND the Road Test Support Package are included with your course tuition!
 You can be confident that ProRide will walk you through step-by-step until you are ready for your ICBC Road Test!

 Road Test Support Package — Included!

 When you’re ready, let us help you challenge the ICBC Motorcycle Road Test!
 Graduates get access to preferred road test scheduling, available only through ProRide!
 After booking your test, you’ll be invited to join us for our Pre-Test Simulator.
 Consider this a rehearsal before the “big show”; we’ll outfit you with a radio and follow you around in traffic just as they do on the actual ICBC road test.
 Don’t worry — it’s not real and it won’t count, but we’ll let you know how you’re riding and what adjustments you can make for the real road test!

 For the Pre-Test Simulator you’ll have access to a school motorcycle if needed, or BYO.
 We’ll also meet you at ICBC for your actual road test to provide you with the same bike again, if needed, as well as give you test-day support on-site before and after your test.

 This package is valued at $159 but it’s included at no additional charge with every Survival Rider Program!